Salable/smol-rag/README.md

   1. The old doc is removed (its excerpts, embeddings, and KG entries).
   2. The new content is reprocessed and indexed.

----

-## Query Types
+### Query Types

-Smol RAG supports multiple query methods that leverage both semantic embeddings and a structured knowledge graph (KG).
+SmolRAG supports multiple query methods that leverage both semantic embeddings and a structured knowledge graph (KG).
 These methods are designed to balance accuracy, flexibility, and reasoning depth depending on the type of user query.

-### 1. **Vector Search Query** (`query`)
+#### 1. **Vector Search Query** (`query`)

 This method uses pure semantic similarity: